jleben/arrp/README.md

 #### CLooG (Polyhedral Code Generator)

+**NOTE:** CLooG itself depends on *isl*, so you have to configure its build process to use the *isl* that you have just built and installed as described above.

 1. Get git repository: http://repo.or.cz/r/cloog.git
 2. Use branch: **master**
+3. Build using the installation of *isl* as described above.
-3. Build and install to `extra/cloog` within this project's source.
+4. Install to `extra/cloog` within this project's source.

 Project website: [http://www.bastoul.net/cloog](http://www.bastoul.net/cloog)